Spectacular stage show The Snowman dances into town this month

 Age guidance: 3+

-> The Snowman comes to Milton Keynes Theatre on Wednesday 17th January 2018 and the adventure continues until Saturday 20th January 2018.
+The Snowman visits Milton Keynes Theatre from Wednesday 17th January 2018 until Saturday 20th January 2018.

 Links to my previews for media outlets in Milton Keynes are available below.